 The rest of my work for the Telegraph can be found here, on my author page.

 Tony is an exceptionally talented journalist who I have worked with over the past couple of years.
 He regularly pitches me stories about the goings on at Oxford University, and is always on hand to get hold of documents or individuals at short notice to stand up stories.
-He is excellent at picking out the best … Continue reading Camilla Turner, Education Editor, The Telegraph
+He is excellent at picking out the best news … Continue reading Camilla Turner, Education Editor, The Telegraph

 I have worked at a number of other newspapers and broadcasters.
 Here are some of my clippings from work experience and freelancing elsewhere.